1-Architecture – The Fountainhead (King Vidor, US, 1949)

 5 – Poetry litterature– HENRY FOOL (H. Hartley, USA, 1997)

-The journey of an Ex-con-man-wanna-be-poet who shares his passion with a-not so-ambitious garbage man who soon surpasses him with success… As always with Hartley, dialogue are fun, sharp, poetic and clever and it is shot with stylish taste.
+The journey of an Ex-con-man-wanna-be-poet who shares his passion with a-not so-ambitious garbage man who soon surpasses him with success… As always with Hartley, dialogues are fun, sharp, poetic and clever and it is shot with stylish taste.

 6- Pantomime-performing Art – MON ONCLE (J. TATI, France, 1958)